 Only NVIDIA and Python are supported by TensorFlow for GPU programming.
 It has no additional support.
 On the other hand, TensorFlow code and tf.keras models will operate transparently on a single GPU without the need for code modifications.
 This is most likely a result of your system's inability to identify the CUDA and CuDNN drivers properly.
 Tensorflow is failing to recognize your Nvidia GPU in both situations.
 This may be due to a number of factors.

 TensorFlow consistently takes the longest to train different types of neural networks across all hardware setups.
 If you actually look at the code, every method of performing convolutions ultimately uses the same code.
 The majority of these frameworks are only code wrappers.
 The TF team did an excellent job of ensuring they all use the same underlying code, and the wrappers remain simply due to the API's backward compatibility.
 They used to be distinct codes earlier but due to the redundancies, the overall TensorFlow framework gets slowed down.

 ALSO READ: Why Does The FinTech Sector Need AIOps?

 TensorFlow Expertise Can Optimize Your AI-Based Digital Solutions

 Dated or legacy tools, systems, and operational methods are not enough to deliver the quality of optimized and innovative financial services that today's digitally savvy customers expect.
 Frameworks like TensorFlow can help you deliver top notch AI modeling solutions to make state-of-the-art applications.
 You can look into Daffodil's AI Centre Of Excellence (CoE) for ways in which you can optimize your AI-based solutions.
-To start your journey with us you can also go ahead and book a free consultation with us today.
+To start your journey with us you can also go ahead and book a free consultation with our AI Development company today.